smartflutist661/rfantasy-bingo-stats/README.md

 Find the green `Code` button towards the top right of your screen.
 Open a terminal (Git Bash or your preferred), navigate to the folder you want to work in, and `git clone https://github.com/smartflutist661/rfantasy-bingo-stats.git`.
 You can also use SSH, if you have a key set up.

-## Install Python (>=3.10) and Dependencies
+## Install `uv`

-### Install Python

-If you already have Python 3.10 installed and you can run it from your terminal of choice, you can skip this step.
+To install `uv`, see [the documentation](https://docs.astral.sh/uv/getting-started/installation/), abbreviated below.

-#### Linux/Unix
+### Linux/Unix

-It's likely your distro has Python 3.10 available.
-Follow [the instructions](https://docs.python.org/3/using/unix.html) in the Python documentation if running `python --version` in your terminal of choice doesn't show at least 3.10.

-#### Windows

-You'll likely need to install Python.
-Download the installer from the [Python website](https://www.python.org/downloads/) and follow the wizard.
+Run `curl -LsSf https://astral.sh/uv/install.sh | sh`.

-### Install Dependencies
+### Windows

-From a terminal at the top level of the cloned repository (likely `rfantasy-bingo-stats`), run `pip install -r requirements.txt`.
-You may need to use a virtual environment or include the `--break-system-python` argument (which is generally safe when installing, but _not_ when uninstalling).
+Run `powershell -ExecutionPolicy ByPass -c "irm https://astral.sh/uv/install.ps1 | iex"`.

 ## Running the Script

 Open a terminal at the top level of the cloned repository (likely `rfantasy-bingo-stats`).
-Run `python -m process_data`.
+Run `uv run clean-data`.
 You will see a list of choices that looks something like this:

 ```
 Processing possible misspellings.
 You may hit ctrl+C at any point to exit, or enter `e` at the prompt.
 Progress will be saved.